Net Price Calculator

 NPCs are not perfect.
 They can't account for:

-• Special circumstances — divorced parents, recent job loss, large medical expenses, business ownership all complicate the calculation in ways the simple form can't capture.
-Schools' actual offices handle these case-by-case.
+- Special circumstances: divorced parents, recent job loss, large medical expenses, business ownership all complicate the calculation in ways the simple form can't capture.
+Schools handle these case-by-case.

-• Multi-year cost — the NPC shows year 1 only.
-Tuition typically rises 3–5% per year, and aid offers may rise to match (or may not, depending on the school's policy).
+- Multi-year cost: the NPC shows year 1 only.
+Tuition typically rises 3-5% per year, and aid offers may or may not rise to match.

-• Need-aware impact on admission — the NPC tells you what the school would offer if you were admitted.
-It doesn't tell you the marginal impact of needing aid on your actual chance of admission.
+- Need-aware impact on admission: the NPC tells you what the school would offer if you were admitted.
+It doesn't tell you whether needing aid affects your actual chance of admission.

 For all those reasons, use the NPC as a planning tool, not a guarantee.
-It's the best estimate available before you actually apply — and it's far more accurate than family guesses or word-of-mouth from other Korean families.
+It's the best estimate available before you actually apply, and far more accurate than family guesses or word-of-mouth.

 Related terms